Expertise and Capsule Summary

 Sample of Previous Experience

 - University of Miami: I was a visiting Knight Chair teaching for the academic year of 2015-16.
 I taught interactive data vis.
-My files are here.
+My now out-of-date d3.js course files are here.

 - Brandeis University: I was a part-time statistical programming consultant, doing primarily Python and R programming.
 Example projects include creating graphs on demand for a website front-end; creating a visual D3.js interface for researchers to review outliers detected in a database; running Bayesian models in R, developing a map visualization of org addresses.